Reynald0/L2/L2/data/system/readme.txt

-Copy the file "l2.bin" into toy system folder (Lineage 2 Client)
+Copy the file "l2.bin" into your system folder (Lineage 2 Client)